jedick/JMDplots/README.md

 ## Building vignettes

-If you want to build the vignettes yourself, be aware that it may be possible to build them without [pandoc](https://pandoc.org/), but having pandoc available will make them look better.
+If you want to build the vignettes yourself, note that it might be possible to build them without [pandoc](https://pandoc.org/), but having pandoc available will make them look better.

 ```R
 remotes::install_github("jedick/JMDplots", dependencies = TRUE, build_vignettes = TRUE)
 ```

-NOTE (2022-10-24): The development version of CHNOSZ is required for the affinity ranking calculations in the `utogig.Rmd` vignette.
-To install the development version, use `install.packages("CHNOSZ", repos = "https://R-Forge.R-project.org")` or `remotes::install_github("jedick/CHNOSZ")`.

 ## Online vignettes